Servperso filtering is divided into two parts:

 Requesting prefix addition to Servperso filters

 To ensure your prefixes can pass our filtering, we need to manually add them.
+We still use automated bgp tool, but we need to submit an additional request to our upstreams too.
 Please complete the previous steps before requesting an addition.
+Then, send us your asn + prefix list over ticket.
+First request was covered during the order process.

 Requests must be submitted via a manager ticket to allow our staff to authenticate you.